 Installation Guide for @involvex/create-wizard

-This document provides detailed instructions on how to install and set up the @involvex/create-wizard
+This document provides detailed instructions on how to install and set up the @involvex/create-wizard CLI tool.

 Prerequisites

-, you need to have Node.js installed on your system.
+Before you can install and use create-wizard, you need to have Node.js installed on your system.

 - Node.js: Version 22.0.0 or higher is required.
 You can download it from the official Node.js website: https://nodejs.org/